Get to know me

 Today, I am wholeheartedly grateful to be doing work I love while distilling lessons from my most recent great life teacher…a successful battle with cancer.
 Early detection saves lives.
 Join me in relentlessly calling out any voice that tries to masquerade wise self-care as selfishness.
 It is not.

 If you’re still reading, thank you.
 I hope that this introduction starts a conversation, and I want to learn more about you.
 The best way to stay connected is to join our THRIVE community.

 It gives me great joy to share research and resources to help you thrive and grow strength in others.
-From stories of home to those from other cultures through our humanitarian work, I share with the desire to help you on your life journey.
+From stories of home to those from other cultures through our humanitarian work, I share the desire to help you on your life journey.

 Let Maya Angelou’s wisdom inspire our lives…